 Is It Possible To Overdose On Heroin?

-Yes, heroin overdose is possible and can be fatal.
+Yes, heroin overdose is possible and is fatal.
 Symptoms include shallow breathing, pinpoint pupils, unconsciousness, and blue lips or nails.
+However, according to the CDC, the age-adjusted rate of heroin-related drug overdose deaths dropped by 35.7%, from 2.8 in 2021 to 1.8 in 2022.

 Where And How Is Heroin Manufactured?